Tenancy Management Policy

 Longhurst Group recognises that some customers may wish to take in lodgers.
 Our tenancy conditions require customers to obtain consent to take in a lodger.
 Permission will not unreasonably be withheld providing that no overcrowding of the property occurs, as defined in part 10 of the Housing Act 1985.

-Tenants are not permitted under any circumstance to grant a sub-tenancy for any part of the property.
+Customers are not permitted under any circumstance to grant a sub-tenancy for any part of the property.
 This means giving someone else the legal right to live in the property under a tenancy agreement and taking rent as a result of this.

 It is our policy to only grant a joint tenancy to two people of which they must either be married, in a civil partnership, via a joint application (i.e. friends) or are in a relationship.

-Where a relationship breakdown occurs either tenant may terminate a joint tenancy by serving a valid Notice to Quit or we can agree to an assignment taking each case on its individual circumstance.
+Where a relationship breakdown occurs either customer may terminate a joint tenancy by serving a valid Notice to Quit or we can agree to an assignment taking each case on its individual circumstance.
 Whilst a joint tenancy exists, both parties will jointly liable for any outstanding debts or matters related to the tenancy, for example recharges.
 Longhurst Group has no legal obligation to grant either party to the tenancy a new tenancy in their sole name.
 Should we look to grant a new tenancy to the newly single occupant this would be in the form of a new Tenancy.

 We will not grant a joint tenancy to an existing single tenancy.
 The only exception is by the Order of a Court.